testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 3.
 Cover features, not functions

 :white_check_mark: **Do:** Intuitively and manually check that your tests cover all, or at least most, of the application *features* (usually prepresented as routes).
 Yes, this measurement is based on human judgement and therefore is error-prone - Sadly there is no better option.
 Many teams use code coverage to measure their test effectiveness.
 While this is a great measurement tool, it's by no mean exaustive and reliable enough to tell whether the tests are reliable enough.
 Having 100% coverage is not only expensive but also does not guarantee bug-free deployment - Error might exist in the DB, MQ or from code that is *covered* but not *tested* (i.e., one can reach some piece of code but not assert against it).
 There are some other coverage blind spots.
 Consequently, it's recommended to use coverage as a complemetary measurement, but not as the single truth for confidence.
 In the lack of a reliable scientific measurement, nothing can inspire confidence more than knowing that what the user does is covered with testing (i.e., features).
-Practically, this can be achieved in few ways: by looking at tht test reports and comparing with the requirements document, by looking at coverage reports and verifying that the untested code is not part of core features, and by checking that the r
+Practically, this can be achieved in few ways: by looking at tht test reports and comparing with the requirements document, by looking at coverage reports and verifying that the untested code is not part of core features, and by checking that the core routes/messages are approached by the tests.

-On why the main focus should be on features coverage and not on code.
-Code coverage is always misleading, knowing that the user flows are covered gives confidence that the important parts are checked.
-This bullet will get written in 2 days ⏱ No practical tool,
+Mutation tests is also an increasing technique that can be combined in the verificatio

 <br/>